Dmitry Orlov’s winner gives the Capitals a wild overtime win over the Penguins

 Close calls

 It was a near-disastrous night for the Capitals on the injury front.
-Forward Tom Wilson and defenseman Trevor van Riemdsyk left the game briefly early in the second period, but both returned within minutes of exiting.
+Forward Tom Wilson and defenseman Trevor van Riemsdyk left the game briefly early in the second period, but both returned within minutes of exiting.

 Center Evgeny Kuznetsov then was slow to get up after the butt end of Penguins center Jeff Carter’s stick caught him in the side midway through the middle frame.
 Kuznetsov played his normal minutes the rest of the way.